 Temtem is an upcoming MMORPG that makes no attempt to hide its clear Pokémon influence.
 The game has players embarking on a quest to become the ultimate tamer and explore the six floating islands that make up the Airborne Archipelago, where creatures called Temtem live peacefully side-by-side with humans.

-Along the way they’ll encounter diverse creatures that can be caught and trained, battle other tamers, trade Temtem with friends, and strive to beat the eight Dojo Leaders.
+Along the way, they’ll encounter different creatures that can be caught and trained, battle other tamers, trade Temtem with friends, and strive to beat the eight Dojo Leaders.
 The game features a colorful art palette as well as some really interesting creature designs.
 If the game manages to deliver on its online, connected world and has solid catching and battling mechanics, we might see it grow into something big.

 What better to include on this list than a game currently being developed by Game Freak themselves.
 Town is a new IP from the Japanese developer that seems to share a lot of the same DNA as Game Freak’s creature-collector, featuring a turn-based battle system and powerful monsters to battle.

-At the moment details are scarce, however the brief gameplay shown does suggest the game’s combat will have several layers of depth, something Game Freak loves to incorporate into every title.
+At the moment details are scarce, however, the brief gameplay shown does suggest the game’s combat will have several layers of depth, something Game Freak loves to incorporate into every title.
 In terms of story, Town is set in a singular village that’s become overrun by monsters; you’ll be teaming up with other townsfolk to defend your home and uncover the mystery behind the creatures’ recent invasion.

 Ooblets is an upcoming life sim and creature collecting game inspired by the likes of Pokémon in addition to farming games like Stardew Valley and Animal Crossing.
-In it, you play as a customizable human character that spends their time maintaining a patch of farmland and exploring a world inhabited by Ooblets, adorable creatures that come in all shapes and sizes.
+In it, you play as a customizable human character that spends its time maintaining a patch of farmland and exploring a world inhabited by Ooblets, adorable creatures that come in all shapes and sizes.

 Together, you and your Ooblets will go on new adventures battling other trainers, having dance parties, and visiting different islands.
 The game oozes cheerfulness and seems like it’ll provide a laidback experience for casual Pokémon fans looking for more variety and customization options.